matthewscharles/UE5-Wwise-Demo/README.md

   - Test the current bank-loading solution on the interactive music hierarchy
   - Expand the number of interactive music tracks to emulate a larger scale game
 - **Refactor and optimise the UE5 project:**
-  - Move the logic from the Game Mode to help allow for a future multiplayer version
+  - Move logic from the Game Mode to help allow for a future multiplayer version
   - Move globally accessible variables from the Game Mode and Instance to the Game State
+  - Create a dedicated Audio Manager singleton rather than using the Game Mode
+  - Determine a more flexible input for the *Trigger Sound* function, e.g. passing a struc.
   - Add Wwise callbacks for visual feedback from the music transitions
-  - Swap remaining hardcoded structs for Data Tables and Data Assets
+  - Swap any remaining hard-coded structs for Data Tables and Data Assets
-  - Validate assets where appropriate
+  - Ensure assets are validated where appropriate
 - **Refine and optimise the Wwise project:**
-  - Move from RTPCs to switches where possible
+  - Move from RTPCs to switches where appropriate
   - Establish consistent naming conventions
   - Add custom cues for callbacks to the Blueprint
   - Add static music options for low-power platforms / mobile